Crayfish

-More and more American crayfish are living in the Netherlands.
-In our management area, there are three species: the spotted, the lobbed, and the red American crayfish.
-The American crayfish is an invasive exotic species.
+There are an increasing number of American crayfish in the Netherlands.
+In our management area, there are four species: the spotted, striped, tuberculate, and red American crayfish.
+The American crayfish is an invasive alien species.
 This means that it does not occur naturally in the Netherlands but can thrive here.
 The crayfish reproduce rapidly.
-They also have almost no natural enemies in our waters.
+They also have almost no natural predators in our waters.
 As a result, their numbers are increasing rapidly.

 Damage